English National Opera’s 2021/22 season will include four new productions, including comedian Les Dennis performing in HMS Pinafore.

 The Company is also launching Finish This… a new creative music making programme for primary and secondary aged learners.
 Using specially commissioned operatic works as a starting point, learners will respond to and resolve unfinished music, created with the ENO Chorus and Orchestra.

 ENO Music Director Martyn Brabbins said, “It has been a pleasure to work with Annilese on curating this long-awaited season.
 Whilst the seats in our home the London Coliseum have remained empty, the innovation shown across the company – from drive-ins to concert work – has enabled us to share our work in new and ambitious ways.
-It is with this zeal that we return to performing to live audiences.
-It is a huge privilege to work with such exciting talent to bring our new season of operas to life.
-This will be a homecoming for the company, and we look forward to welcoming old and new faces alike to our stage, pit and house.”
+It is with this zeal that we return to performing to live audiences.”

 ENO performances at the London Coliseum